-When considering digital materials, be mindful that the person consuming this information will be reading or interacting with the content using at least one of three primary methods:
+When considering digital materials, be mindful that the person consuming the information will be interacting with the content using at least one of three primary methods:

 - By sight (i.e. no modification, magnification, contrast changes, captions)